// LIVE MARKET DATA

 Stop-Loss Order

 Automatically sells if the price drops below a level you set.
-Important for volatile gaming stocks around earnings dates.

 Risk management tool